6 Basics of Colorado's Landlord Tenant Law

 §§ 13-14-101(2), 18-6-800.3.38-12-103, 38-12-402 and 38-12-503

-Just as Colorado’s landlord tenant law protects many rights of tenants in the state, it also imposes upon these tenants certain obligations.
-The most basic obligations are to pay rent on time and to abide by the terms of the lease agreement.
+Just as Colorado’s landlord tenant law protects many rights of tenants in the state, it also gives these tenants certain responsibilities.
+The most basic obligations are to pay rent on time and to follow the terms of the lease agreement.
 In Colorado, tenants are also obligated to keep their unit in a clean and sanitary condition and to respect the quiet enjoyment of all other tenants on the premises.

 Colorado’s Landlord Tenant Law